 • We have an independent presiding director.
-The presiding director is elected annually by and from the independent directors of our Board.
+The presiding director is elected annually by and from the non-employee directors of our Board.
 Our Board believes that the presiding director serves a valuable role in the overall leadership of the Board by providing additional oversight of our management.
-The presiding director has clearly defined leadership authority and responsibilities, which are described in our

-Corporate Governance Guidelines and which include (i) presiding at all meetings of the Board at which the Chairman of the Board is not present as well as at executive sessions of the non-employee directors, (ii) serving as liaison between the Chairman of the Board and our other executive officers and the non-employee directors and (iii) briefing the Chairman of the Board and our executive officers, as needed or appropriate, on matters discussed in the executive sessions.
+The presiding director has clearly defined leadership authority and responsibilities, which are described in our Corporate Governance Guidelines and which include (i) presiding at all meetings of the Board at which the Chairman of the Board is not present as well as at executive sessions of the non-employee directors, (ii) serving as liaison between the Chairman of the Board and our other executive officers, as needed or employee directors and (iii) briefing the Chairman of the Board and our executive officers, as needed or appropriate, on matters discussed in the executive sessions.
 Our presiding director establishes the agenda for the executive sessions of the non-employee directors and has the authority to call, and establish the agenda for, additional meetings of the non-employee directors.
 In addition, our presiding director is afforded direct and complete access to the Chairman of the Board at any time as the presiding director deems necessary or appropriate, and he is available for direct communication with our stockholders as described under "Stockholder Communications with the Board" below.
-As noted above, Mr. Day was appointed by the independent directors as the presiding director for the executive sessions in 2014, and Mr. Textor has been appointed by the independent directors as the presiding director for executive sessions in 2015.
+As noted above, Mr. Textor was appointed by the non-employee directors as the presiding director for the executive sessions in 2015, and Mr. Crisp has been appointed by the non-employee directors as the presiding director for executive sessions in 2016.

 - We have a substantial majority of independent directors.
 Six of our current seven directors meet the criteria for independence required by the NYSE, the SEC and our bylaws; only Mr. W. Thomas is deemed not independent since he is our CEO.
 Our Corporate Governance Guidelines also provide that at least three-fifths of our directors must meet such independence standards. - Key committees are comprised solely of independent directors.
 Our Audit, Compensation and Nominating and Governance Committees are each comprised solely of independent directors.
-Each of our independent directors serves on each of the committees. - Non-employee directors meet regularly.
+Each of our non-employee directors serves on each of the committees. - Non-employee directors meet regularly.
 Our non-employee directors typically meet in executive session without our employee director (Mr. W. Thomas) at each regularly scheduled Board meeting.
-Our non-employee directors held five executive sessions during the year ended December 31, 2014.
+Our nonemployee directors held seven executive sessions during the year ended December 31, 2015.
 As noted above, such executive sessions are chaired by the independent presiding director.
-Mr. Textor has been appointed as the presiding director for 2015 and will chair such executive sessions in 2015. - We have annual director elections.
+Mr. Crisp has been appointed as the presiding director for 2016 and will chair such executive sessions in 2016. - We have annual director elections.
 Our stockholders provide balance to the corporate governance process in that each year each director is elected pursuant to the majority voting provisions in our bylaws.
 Our stockholders may also communicate directly with the presiding director or any other director, as described under "Stockholder Communications with the Board" below.